 Elon Musk is a wonderful example of an unborrowed visionary as he is someone who didn’t do as he was told by the so-called authorities and experts.
 NASA told him that he would never create a private enterprise and that it was a waste of time, but he didn’t stop.
 Now he’s the wealthiest individual in the world because he had the courage to stand out instead of trying to fit in.

 Every individual has a set of priorities, a set of values that they live their life by.
 When you live in alignment and congruent with what you value most, your language tends to include: ‘I love it.
 This is what I love doing.
 I am inspired by it.
-This is my path, my mission, and my purpose in life.’
+This is my path, my mission, my vision, my purpose in life.’

-When you attempt to live by your lower values, you tend to require external motivation to do it; as opposed to when you are live by your highest values, you tend to feel spontaneously inspired from within to do it.
+When you attempt to live by your lower values, you tend to require external motivation to do it; as opposed to when you are living by your highest values, you tend to feel spontaneously inspired from within to do it.

 When you find out what is really truly valuable to you – what your life spontaneously demonstrates and not what you think it ‘should be’ or what society is expecting it to be – you are more likely to become an unborrowed visionary.